felixlinker/ifc-rv-thesis/README.md

 # ifc-rv-thesis

-This repository holds the master thesis me, Felix Linker, and the code that comes with it.
+This repository holds the master thesis of me, Felix Linker, and the code that comes with it.
 The thesis is about information flow tracking for instruction set architectures using model checking.
 I apply my approach to the RISC-V ISA.
 For more details about the idea I direct the reader to `thesis/outline.tex`.